-Pricing & Purchasing Specifications: The default price shown above is for quantities of 1 - 5 Pair of Clogs.
-You may mix and match sizes of Glogs to reach a combined total of 5 Pair or more to qualify for the discount price.
-If for any reason the wrong price level for the number of Clogs you are ordering is selected, we will notify you and adjust the price accordingly at the time of shipping.
-Your credit card is not charged until the products are actually shipped.
+Pricing & Purchasing Specifications: The default price shown above is for shoes bought by the pair.
+A $2.00/pair discount is offered when you purchase 5 pair or more.
+The discounted price will be calculated in the shopping cart once 5 pair of these Shoes have been added.
+If for any reason the wrong price level for the number of shoes you are ordering is applied, we will notify you and adjust the price accordingly at the time of shipping.

 Product Overview (Urethane Version - Black)

 The Steward Clog is the ultimate Multi-Directional Leverage Reduction Shoe available today.
 In cooperation with the original designer of the wooden shoe, Dr. Mike Steward, EDSS has used this concept to develop a highly adjustable, user-friendly POLYURETHANE version.
 The Clog is most widely used for treating chronic laminitis and founder cases because it offers excellent stability & protection to the distal phalanx, while at the same time reduces the leverage forces on the affected laminae so the horse can stay comfortably mobile.
 However, the Clog is proving to be an equally useful tool for treating pathologies such as Ring Bone & Collateral Ligament Lesions due to the fact that the ground surface is easily modified to reduce strain on the DIP & PIP joints, as well as the connective tissue surrounding them.
 Vets & Farriers today are faced with many complicated lameness cases.
 The Steward Clog is one tool that offers Stability, Protection & Ease of Movement for the horse, which seems to be the best place to start when it comes to treating various pathologies.

 - This Urethane (Black) version is a more rigid, durable material that is easier to modify with a grinder and will hold its shape better as it wears.